bernard-mlab/Bernard-MLAB/content/post/probability-distribution.md

 {{<figure src="/images/probability-distributions/poisson.png">}}

-Poisson Distributions are commonly used to show the number of times an event might occur in a given time period.
+Poisson Distributions are commonly used to show the number of times an event might occur in a fixed time interval or space.

 One example of Poisson distribution will be the number of visitors to a website.
 Say for example if we are to monitor over 10,000 hours, the number of visitors per hour to a personal website, we would get the above Poisson distribution which tells us that we are very likely to get 2 visitors per hour.